rtp-gcp/killswitch_gcp/README.md

 # IAM and Admin

 From before there was an inheritance problem where the default service agent could not be modified.
 So, create a service account first.
+This service account is created in the killswitch project.
+It will need cloud function api privlages and it will need project billing priviliges.
+In addition it needs to be added as a principal in the project rtp-gcp-website where it queries and disables billings.

+1. Select project killswitch
-1. Service Accounts in left side panel - create killswitch-sa service account`
+2. Service Accounts in left side panel - create killswitch-sa service account`
-2. IAM in left side panel - Add one role - Project Billing Manager
+3. IAM in left side panel - Add two roles
-3. Do I need App Engine and Pub/Sub?
+4. Add project billing
-4. Add compute engine access.
+5. Add app engine admin
+6. Now, switch to the second project gcp website,
+7. Add principal (+Grant Acces),
+8. specify email for killswith-sa service account
+9. Add  role as project billing.

+In summary, the SA in the killswitch project runs as cloud function to determine billing for the website project, and then disables billing for the website project.

 # Cloud Function